By train the journey from Lumphun to Bangkok is scheduled to take from 10 to 14 hours depending upon which train you take.

-- Fastest Train: Train #8 departing at 09:05 is scheduled to complete the journey from Lamphun to Bangkok in 10 hours 20 minutes.
+- The fastest train from from Lamphun to Bangkok is Train #8 departing at 09:05 and scheduled to complete the journey from Lamphun to Bangkok in 9 hours 50 minutes.

-- Slowest Train: Train #102 departing at 06:52 is scheduled to complete the journey from Lamphun to Bangkok in 14 hours 18 minutes.
+- The fastest train from from Lamphun to Bangkok is Train #102 departing at 06:52 is scheduled to complete the journey from Lamphun to Bangkok in 13 hours 33 minutes.

 Buy Tickets from Lamphun to Bangkok

 Use the Search Box below to buy your train tickets from Lamphun to Bangkok.

 The premier service on this route is Train #10 which uses the most modern style of train carriage currently in use on scheduled train services in Thailand.
 The cheapest service, with the lowest grade of train facilities, is Train #102.